top of page

 COACHING NOTES:

-As always, there's no judgment needed, only the value of noticing what arises within you.
-Every time you shift from reacting to noticing, you wake up from unconsciousness and are present in the truth of life.
+2. Always come back to the value of noticing what arises within you.
+Every time you shift from reacting to noticing, you wake up from unconsciousness and are present as awareness.

 “Freedom is the realization that everything and everybody gets to be exactly as they are.